 How strong the symptoms you experiencing impact your life

-The dosage of CBD also depends on the symptoms and discomfort that the well-being or health problem is causing.
+The answer to the question “How much CBD should you take?” also depends on the symptoms and discomfort that the well-being or health problem is causing.
 If, for example, you are experiencing mild pain or sleep disturbances are very recent, then you will need a product with less CBD.
 Be sure to consult with your doctor beforehand.

 Your sensitivity towards CBD